-George J. Coates has developed a hydrogen reactor which rearranges H_2O water molecules into HOH molecules also known as Hydroxy-Gas.
+George J. Coates has developed a hydrogen reactor which rearranges $H_2O$ water molecules into HOH molecules also known as Hydroxy-Gas.
 Hydroxy-Gas has a different molecular structure than hydrogen gas which will power the Gen Sets for Secure Supplies.
 It consists of two hydrogen atoms.
 The Hydroxy-Gas produced by the hydrogen reactor can then be harvested for use as a type of fuel.
-While Mr. Coates intends to continue with development of this technology to enable the harvested Hydroxy-Gas to be utilized as the fuel source to power our patented $CSRV^{\textcircled{\tiny{\$}}}$ engines, development is being intentionally postponed in order to focus on the new sublicense agreement with Secure Supplies.
+While Mr. Coates intends to continue with development of this technology to enable the harvested Hydroxy-Gas to be utilized as the fuel source to power our patented CSRV® engines, development is being intentionally postponed in order to focus on the new sublicense agreement with Secure Supplies.
 The next phase of this research and development will focus on powering larger, industrial engines.
 If successful, this application will only require a ready supply of water and would be suitable for stationary engines and generators.
 Conventional internal combustion engines employing poppet valve assemblies require lubrication and would experience excessive heat and friction if powered with Hydroxy-Gas.
 This, in turn, would cause the engines to burn out in a rather short period of time.
-The materials and components of the $CSRV^{\textcircled{\$}}$ engines do not require such lubrication and because of their design, are able to operate relatively trouble-free on Hydroxy-Gas as the engine fuel.
+The materials and components of the CSRV® engines do not require such lubrication and because of their design, are able to operate relatively trouble-free on Hydroxy-Gas as the engine fuel.
 There can be no assurance that this technology can be developed successfully, or that if developed, it will be feasible to penetrate the internal combustion engine market with this technology.

 We previously agreed to collaborate on the development of this technology with WTF Asia International Ltd. ("WTF Asia"), a Hong Kong-based entity to enable it to be applied to large industrial gen set engines.
-We have designed and integrated the switchgears, controls, load bank and emissions equipment into the hydrogen reactor/gen set ("Coates Assembled Components").
-We recently recommended that Secure Supplies and WTF Asia directly coordinate this development as a joint effort due to their inherent synergies in developing hydrogen powered generation of electric power.
-WTF Asia would be responsible for building additional components based on technology already developed that will enable the hydrogen reactor to adequately power larger CSRV® commercial and industrial engines.
+We have determined that it is no longer feasible to work with WTF Asia due to the owner's health and concerns with the status of WTF Asia's technology.
+The Company intends to independently pursue further development of this technology.

-Applications for patent protection of this technology would be filed upon completion of the research and development.
+We anticipate that application for patent protection of this technology will be filed upon completion of the research and development.
 Although at this time no arrangements have been made between us and George J. Coates, owner of the technology, regarding licensing of the hydrogen reactor, Mr. Coates has provided his commitment to license this technology to us once the related patent protection is in place.
 Accordingly, we do not currently have any rights to manufacture, use, sell and distribute the hydrogen reactor technology, should it become commercially feasible to manufacture and distribute products powered by the Hydroxy-Gas fuel.
 We have been responsible for all costs incurred to date related to the development of this technology.